RHSB-2024-002 - OpenPrinting cups-filters

 To determine whether or not cups-browsed is running:

-If the output to this command indicates that the cups-browsed service is not installed, or it is inactive, the cups-browsed service is not running and cannot be tricked into connecting to a malicious IPP service.
+If the output to this command indicates that the cups-browsed service is not installed or is inactive, the cups-browsed service is not running and cannot be tricked into connecting to a malicious IPP service.

 Mitigation

-The simplest mitigation until patches are available is to disable cups-browsed.
-As this impacts printer clients this is the easiest solution and does not impact the ability to print to already-known printers.
+Until patches are available, the recommended mitigation is to disable cups-browsed.
+As this impacts printer clients, this is the easiest solution and does not impact the ability to print to already-known printers.
 This can be done in a few ways.

 Disable cups-browsed entirely: